Terms and Conditions (T&Cs)

 In-Person Consultations and Observation: Details from discussions during consultations or training sessions, which help us tailor services effectively.

-Usage of Data: The collected information is used solely to provide dog training services, keep clients informed, and address any special needs during training sessions.
+Usage of Data: The collected information is used solely to provide dog training services, to keep that client informed, and address any special needs during training sessions.

 3. Data Retention